mvellandi/easter/README.md

 - **Accessibility**
   - Modal visually robust, but may lack full ARIA/focus trap accessibility features.

----

-## Planned Refactor & Roadmap

-### Controller/Remote as a Core Modal
-- Place the controller (Wii/NES remote) component in `core/components/`.
-- Use the same modal/backdrop system as eggs.
-- Trigger it from an invisible, semantic, accessible `<button>`.
-- When the correct sequence is entered, dynamically load and show the corresponding egg.

-### Modal System Improvements
-- Refactor modal state to be generic (e.g., `activeModal` with type and props), not just `activeEgg`.
-- Allow the modal shell to render either an egg or the controller, using shared close/backdrop logic.
-- Ensure only one overlay/modal is visible at a time.

-### Accessibility
-- Add ARIA roles (e.g., `role="dialog"`), `aria-modal="true"`, and proper labeling to the modal.
-- Implement a focus trap so keyboard users can't tab out of the modal.
-- Ensure the close button is always accessible and labeled.

-### Dynamic Egg Imports
-- Refactor egg registration to use dynamic imports (e.g., `() => import('./eggs/hello-world/index.js')`) for performance and bundle size reduction.

-### Controller/Remote Features
-- Responsive: Wii remote (vertical) for <1024px screens, NES controller (horizontal) for >=1024px screens.
-- Both remotes are functionally identical (D-pad, A/B, Reset, Enter), but visually different.
-- Display the sequence of button presses, with reset and enter controls.
-- Both remotes respond to keyboard events as well as pointer/touch.
-- The controller emits button sequence events to the core system, which can trigger eggs dynamically.

-### General Refactoring
-- Centralize modal state and logic for extensibility.
-- Use a registry or mapping for modal content, so adding new modal types is easy.
-- Decouple trigger logic (keyboard, multi-click, controller) from modal logic.

----

-*This roadmap is intended to guide the next phase of development, making the system more modular, accessible, and extensible for new input methods and features.*

-## Architecture

-### Core System
-- Located in `src/core/`
-- Contains the essential UI system for modal display and interaction
-- Uses inlined CSS for core UI components to ensure isolation
-- Relies on the parent website's design system for styling variables and assets

-### Eggs
-- Located in `src/eggs/`
-- Each egg is a self-contained module
-- Can utilize the parent website's design system styles
-- Currently includes:
-  - Hello World Egg (Ctrl + H)
-  - Staff Grid Egg (Ctrl + S)

-## Integration Requirements

 ### Design System Integration
 The system expects the following from the parent website: